GjjvdBurg/abed/docs/usage/example.rst

 Ridge regression) on ten artificial datasets with varying levels of sparsity.
 The methods will be implemented through Scikit-Learn and through R.

+*Note: throughout this documentation, code lines that start with a $ sign are intented to be typed into a terminal.*

 Let's begin, first we create a new directory for this experiment, and change to it::

-   mkdir abed_example
+   $ mkdir abed_example
-   cd abed_example
+   $ cd abed_example

 In this directory, we run the following command to initialize Abed::

-   abed init
+   $ abed init

 This creates the minimal directory structure needed, as well as three files:
 ``abed_conf.py``, ``abed_tasks.txt``, and ``abed_auto.txt``.
 The first file is